What to Know About Carb Cycling for Weight LossJun 12, 2020

-That said, carb cycling is intended to be a short-term strategy for weight loss, done over several weeks or max, a couple of months, says Gilles.
-“You cannot eat this way forever,” he says.
+That said, carb cycling is intended to be a short-term strategy for weight loss over several weeks — or, at most, a couple of months.
+“You cannot eat this way forever,” Gilles says.
 “Your body needs carbs to function properly.
-People who do carb cycle do it only until they achieve their goal.”
+People who carb cycle do it only until they achieve their goal.”

-But even over the short term, an extreme carb-cycling approach that involves yo-yoing between ketogenic and high-carb days can put you at risk of unintended and nasty consequences, says Lori Zanini, R.D., C.D.E., a spokesperson for the Academy of Nutrition and Dietetics.
+Even over the short term, an extreme carb-cycling approach that yo-yos between low-carb and high-carb days can put you at risk of nasty consequences, says Lori Zanini, R.D., C.D.E., a spokesperson for the Academy of Nutrition and Dietetics.

 How to Carb Cycle the Right Way

-While the current RDA of 130 grams of carbs per day will cover your body’s basic fuel needs, you’ll need roughly 60 additional grams of carbs per hour of intense exercise each day, says Donald K. Layman, Ph.D., professor emeritus of food science and human nutrition at the University of Illinois.
+The recommended minimum amount of carbs per day is 130 grams.
+That’ll cover your body’s basic fuel needs, but you’ll need roughly 60 additional grams of carbs per hour of intense exercise each day, says Donald K. Layman, Ph.D., professor emeritus of food science and human nutrition at the University of Illinois.

 If you sandwich your exercise between those extra carbs, all the better.
-While, for the best results, you need to hit your workouts with plenty of carbs on board, research published in the Journal of the International Society of Sports Nutrition also shows that post-workout carbs help the body recover and build muscle so that you get more out of every single sweat session.
+For optimal performance, you need to hit your workouts with plenty of high-quality carbs on board.
+But research also suggests that post-workout carbs along with protein can help the body recover and build muscle so you get more out of every single sweat session.

 In the end, just remember that carbs are fuel.
 Treat them that way, and you’re on the right track to losing weight.